Peruvian Civil War of 1834: Huaylacucho Battle

-The battle of Huaylacucho was in a disadvantageous terrain for the Orbegoistas.
+The battle of Huaylacucho was in a disadvantageous terrain for the Orbegoists.
 But even so, Miller arranged his line, placing the Pichincha battalion on the right, the Lima battalion in the center and the Zepita battalion (under Salaverry's command) with the cavalry squadrons commanded by Loyola on the left.
 In total they numbered around 1,350 men.

 On the dawn of April 17, a column of Bermudists under General Frías advanced towards the vanguard of Miller's right wing.
 In order to halt the attack, Miller sent Commander Solar and then the Pichincha battalion as support.
 However, the Bermudists were able to repel the attack and took over Huaylacucho.

-Subjected to incessant fire, they chose to withdraw.
+Subjected to incessant fire, the Orbegoists chose to withdraw.
 In a disorderly manner, they crossed river and many drowned.
 Contemplating the disaster, Salaverry advanced to the left with the Zepita battalion and managed to stop the Bermudists, facilitating the withdrawal of their own and thus saving them from complete destruction.

-With the lack of the Orbegoist Cavalry's intervention, Frías thought he could take over them, as he once had been their chief, approached them with an officer and five soldiers.
-However, Loyola charged and Frías died by spear.
-Loyola gathered and organized the dispersed.
+With the lack of the Orbegoist Cavalry's intervention, Frías thought he could win them over, as he once had been their commander, and approached them with an officer and five soldiers.
+However, Loyola attacked them and Frías died by a spear.
+Loyola then gathered and reorganized the dispersed Orbegoist troops.

-On the orbiter side, 50 dead and about 32 wounded were counted on their side, as well as 200 dispersed.
-Bermúdez did not pursue the Orbegosistas, who regrouped and retreated to Izcuchaca (north of Huancavelica).
+The Orbegoists had suffered 50 dead and about 32 wounded, as well as 200 dispersed.
+Bermúdez did not pursue the Orbegosists, who regrouped and retreated to Izcuchaca (north of Huancavelica).

-Although there were tactical movements, cavalry charges and a few shots, it wasn't a battle in the full sense of the term, but Peruvian history traditionally has called it so.
+Although there were tactical movements, cavalry charges and a few shots, this wasn't a battle in the full sense of the word, but Peruvian history traditionally has called it so.

 The Maquinhuayo embrace

-The events transpired in Huaylacucho never lead to any decision being made.
+The battle of Huaylacucho had little consequences.
 A final meeting was expected, but it was then when Echenique convinced the rest of the Bermudist officers to reach a peaceful agreement with Orbegoso, regardless of Bermúdez's opinion.
-The officers were aware of being a lost cause, as they were repudiated in all places and were bereft of any resources to continue fight.
+The officers were aware that they were fighting for a lost cause, as they had no popular support at all and were bereft of any resources to continue the fight.
 Therefore, they proceeded to depose Bermúdez and sent emissaries to the Orbegoso camp.

-On April 24, they reached the Maquinguayo plain, 24 km north of Jauja, where they found the Orbegoistas in battle formation.
+On April 24, they reached the Maquinguayo plain, 24 km north of Jauja, where they found the Orbegoists in battle formation.
 After placing their weapons down, both armies advanced and clasped in a fraternal embrace.
 This unique episode in Peruvian history is known as the Embrace of Maquinhuayo.
 The Bermudists recognized the authority of Orbegoso.